 So we now know that photons, electrons, atoms and even molecules lead a mysterious sort of double life.
 They exist as discreet, quantum units, so they definitely are particles.
 However, according to variations of the double-slit experiment, each of these “particles” also exists as a wave.
 The paradox lies in the fact that a particle is, virtually by definition, the exact opposite of a wave, which is a non-localized, non-quantum phenomenon.
 So how can one thing be two separate things which are polar opposites?

 Recently, both eyebrows just about flew right off my face when a well-known physicist asserted, in an interview, that physicists today have a decent handle on almost everything happening in the universe.
-I was astounded by this wildly overconfident viewpoint, knowing that we are still completely in the dark as to the physical mechanism underlying the universal oddness of wave-particle duality.
+I was astounded by this wildly overconfident viewpoint, knowing that we are still completely in the dark as to the physical mechanism underlying the universal oddness of wave-particle duality, just for starters.
 Since wave-particle duality underlies every single quantum aspect of our existence in this universe, it is almost giggle-inducing to claim that we know just about all there is to know about the universe.

 In my book The Enlightening, I reveal the true physical mechanism behind this most basic mystery of our Earthly scientific knowledge.
-As it turns out, the apparent dualistic nature of the photon, or electron, or atom, or molecule reflects a basic, physical truth of the universe.
+As it turns out, the apparent dual nature of the photon, or electron, or atom, or molecule reflects a basic, physical truth of the universe.
 This truth faithfully manifests itself to us as a magnificent and elegant illusion, of sorts.
 Or perhaps it is more accurate to simply call it a magnificent and elegant truth of the universe, and not a paradox, after all.